Education

-Sumas First nation offers an Infant/Toddler program, Daycare Program, and Preschool program for members of SFN as well as for families in the greater community.
+Sumas First Nation offers an Infant/Toddler program, Daycare Program, and Preschool program for members of SFN as well as for families in the greater community.

 K-12 Student Support

 Sumas administers funding from the Indigenous Services Canada (ISC) for public school students who are on our Nominal Roll.
+The criteria for the Nominal Roll are:

 • Students are attending a public school in grades K – 12 as of September 30.